andreskrey/readability.php/README.md

 - **MaxTopCandidates**: default value `5`, max amount of top level candidates.
 - **WordThreshold**: default value `500`, minimum amount of characters to consider that the article was parsed successful.
-- **AticleByLine**: default value `false`, search for the article byline and remove it from the text.
+- **ArticleByLine**: default value `false`, search for the article byline and remove it from the text.
 It will be moved to the article metadata.
 - **StripUnlikelyCandidates**: default value `true`, remove nodes that are unlikely to have relevant information.
 Useful for debugging or parsing complex or non-standard articles.
 - **CleanConditionally**: default value `true`, remove certain nodes after parsing to return a cleaner result.
 - **WeightClasses**: default value `true`, weight classes during the rating phase.